Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Abstract

 \section{Abstract}

-Suffix jailbreak attacks serve as a systematic method for red-teaming Large Language Models (LLMs) but suffer from prohibitive computational costs, as a large number of candidate suffixes need to be evaluated before identifying a jailbreak suffix.
-This paper presents Prefix-Shared KV Cache (PSKV), a plug-and-play inference optimization technique tailored for jailbreak suffix generation.
-Our method is motivated by a key observation that when performing suffix jailbreaking, while a large number of candidate prompts need to be evaluated, they share the same targeted harmful instruction as the prefix.
-Therefore, instead of performing redundant inference on the duplicated prefix, PSKV maintains a single KV cache for this prefix and shares it with every candidate prompt, enabling the parallel inference of diverse suffixes with minimal memory overhead.
-This design enables more aggressive batching strategies that would otherwise be limited by memory constraints.
-Extensive experiments on six widely used suffix attacks across five widely deployed LLMs demonstrate that PSKV reduces inference time by 40\% and peak memory usage by 50\%, while maintaining the original Attack Success Rate (ASR).
-The code has been submitted and will be released publicly.
+Suffix jailbreak attacks are a systematic tool for red-teaming large language models (LLMs), but they require evaluating many candidate suffixes before finding an effective jailbreak.
+This paper presents Prefix-Shared KV Cache (PSKV), a plug-and-play inference optimization tailored to suffix jailbreak evaluation.
+PSKV exploits the structure that many candidate prompts share the same harmful instruction prefix while differing only in the candidate suffix.
+Instead of redundantly recomputing or physically duplicating the prefix cache, PSKV stores one compact prefix KV cache and expands it lazily at each layer during candidate evaluation.
+This design preserves PyTorch autograd compatibility and enables larger batched searches with lower memory overhead.
+Across six suffix attacks and five open-source LLMs, PSKV reduces inference time by about 40\% and peak memory by about 50\% while preserving attack effectiveness.